07 March 2020

 Masseter/jaw muscle hypertrophy and bruxism

 As explained in my post A Guide to A Slimmer V Face: Jaw Reduction Botox and Chin Filler Review, the masseter muscles at the sides of our jaw control chewing and clenching of the jaw.
-When the masseter muscles are hypertrophic (enlarged), the sides of the jaw can look enlarged.
-One common condition that can cause the jaw/ masseter muscles to be enlarged is bruxism (teeth grinding).
+Hypertrophic (enlarged) masseter muscles make the sides of the jaw can look enlarged.
+Bruxism (teeth grinding) is one common cause of jaw/ masseter muscles enlargement.

 Mouth guards, mouth splints and medications for jaw slimming

 An example of a mouth guard for bruxism

 Although hypertrophic masseter muscles and bruxism are very commonly treated with botulinum toxin, these can also be treated with mouth guards or splints; or medications such as muscle relaxants.
 These can be obtained from a dentist or doctor in Singapore.
 Mouth guards and splints reduce teeth clenching and bruxism to slim down the msseter muscle and jaws.